CSVdB/PACT-code/README.md

   all, that goes to a separate page.
 - Make sure CoachWorkout confirmations (i.e. "did you actually go") show up, and show up for the coach instead of the user
+  * They seem to show up too late.
+Might be a timezone issue?

 ## Later